The New Normal Part 2: Breast Cancer Patients and the Pandemic

 Impact of pandemic on advanced breast cancer patients

-On BreastCancer.org recently, I found a thread, started in September 2021 by Trishyla, that asked: “Has the pandemic substantially impacted your life as a current or former cancer patient?
+On the BreastCancer.org forum recently, I found a thread, started in September 2021 by Trishyla, that asked: “Has the pandemic substantially impacted your life as a current or former cancer patient?
 Please post your stories; heartbreaking, frustrating, even uplifting.”

 There were dozens of comments that expressed a wide range of experiences, opinions, anecdotes, and salient observations of their lives during the past year of the pandemic.